digidotcom/xbee-micropython/samples/xbee/communication/relay_frames_button/README.md

 * One XBee3 radio module with MicroPython support.
 * One carrier board for the radio module (XBIB-U-DEV or XBIB-C board).
-* The XCTU application, version 6.4.2 or newer (available at www.digi.com/xctu).
+* Digi XBee Studio (available at www.digi.com/xbee-studio).

 Setup
 -----